 The air fare between El Chaltén and Bariloche is ridiculously high, so I’m braving another long bus ride.
-Bus fares in Argentina are not cheap compared to Peru, Colombia, and Ecuador.
+Bus fares in Argentina aren’t cheap compared to Peru, Colombia, and Ecuador.
 Argentinian buses are more comfy, serve meals, and have reclining or “cama” seats.
-The bus ride to Bariloche is about 24 hours (I know…) and passes by some magnificent scenery.
-Buses remain the primary means of long haul transportation in South America and for my type of travel they work.
-Generally they are about a fourth or less of air fare costs.
+The bus ride to Bariloche is about 24 hours (I know…) and passes by magnificent Andean scenery.
+Buses remain the primary means of long-haul transportation in South America and for my type of travel they work.
+Generally they’re about a fourth or less of air fare costs.

 There are a few trains in Patagonia but mostly running south.
 I imagine the trains are even slower than buses.
 The fascinating “Train to the End of the World” is a small tourist train that leaves from Ushuaia in the island of Tierra del Fuego and tours the National Park.

 If I like Bariloche am considering renting a small apartment and staying for a few weeks.
 Moving constantly is tiring but at this point I’ve almost grown accustomed to it.
 Bariloche is the first place I’ve found small short-term rentals available.
 It would be nice to be in a city and have a kitchen for a few days.
 Also, attending a live theater, music, or dance performance would be fabulous!